 - Flea and parasite infestations: Ticks and fleas can contribute to blood loss from animals.
 The resulting loss of red blood cells can result in anemia, especially in puppies and smaller dogs.

-- Exposure to toxins: Accidental consumption or inhalation of chemicals and poisons, such as rat bait, can lead to anemia as it spreads through a dog’s bloodstream and affects their red blood cells.
+- Exposure to toxins: Accidental consumption or inhalation of chemicals and poisons, such as zinc or rat bait, can lead to anemia as it spreads through a dog’s bloodstream and affects their red blood cells or ability to clot.
 Even worse: these toxins and poisons can be fatal.

-- Non-infectious (chronic) diseases: Dogs with illnesses such as chronic liver or kidney disease, hypothyroidism, Cushings disease tumors, and cancer, may also be at risk of being anemic.
+- Non-infectious (chronic) diseases: Dogs with illnesses such as chronic liver or kidney disease, hypothyroidism, Cushings disease, and cancer, may also be at risk of being anemic.

-- Infectious diseases: Bacterial infections, tick-borne diseases, and infectious diseases such as canine distemper can also affect red blood cells and cause anemia.
+- Infectious diseases: Bacterial infections, tick-borne diseases, and infectious diseases such as Babesia can also affect red blood cells and cause anemia.

 - Nutrition and hormonal imbalances